cunnie/docs/ntp_too_expensive.md

 ### ["Et tu, NTP?"](http://en.wikipedia.org/wiki/Et_tu,_Brute%3F)

 Could NTP be the culprit?
 Had our good friend NTP stabbed us in the back?
-It doesn't seem possible.
+It didn't seem possible.
 Furthermore, the [documentation](http://www.pool.ntp.org/en/join.html) on the www.pool.ntp.org website states that typical traffic is "...roughly equivalent to 10-15Kbit/sec *(sic)*  <sup>[[2]](#k_is_lowercase)</sup> with spikes of 50-120Kbit/sec".

 But we're seeing 740-1000kbit/sec <sup>[[3]](#kbit_sec)</sup>: *seventy times more* than what we should be seeing.
 And note that we're being generous&mdash;we assume that they are referring to outbound traffic only when they suggest it should be 10-15kbit/sec; if they meant inbound and outbound combined, then our NTP traffic is *one hundred forty times* more than what we should be seeing.

 ### Clue #4: tcpdump

 We need to examine packets.
-We decide to do a packet trace on our instance for a 20-minute period:
+We decide to do a packet trace on our instance for a 45-minute period:

 ```
 $ sudo time -f "%e seconds" tcpdump -w /tmp/aws.pcap